-• Temporary and localized impacts to water quality that do not cause an "unreasonable degradation" under 40 CFR 125.122.
+Temporary and localized impacts on water quality that do not cause an "unreasonable degradation" under 40 CFR 125.122.

-• Long-term and/or widespread impacts to water quality that do not cause an "unreasonable degradation" under 40 CFR 125.122
+Long-term and/or widespread impacts on water quality that do not cause an "unreasonable degradation" under 40 CFR 125.122.

-• Impacts to water quality that exceed NPDES permit criteria or cause a temporary or localized "unreasonable degradation" under 40 CFR 125.122.
+Impacts on water quality that exceed NPDES permit criteria or cause a temporary or localized "unreasonable degradation" under 40 CFR 125.122.

-• Impacts to water quality that cause long-term and widespread "unreasonable degradation" under 40 CFR 125.122.
+Impacts on water quality that cause long-term and widespread "unreasonable degradation" under 40 CFR 125.122.